-Starting your foray into a top communications and public relations graduate program could be a great first step toward improving your career outlook.
-It could also be a way to prepare for a new career track or to bone up on the latest and best media techniques.
+Learning more about top communications and public relations graduate programs could be a great first step toward improving your career outlook.

-While the communications and public relations industry may be competitive, earning a communications and public relations graduate degree could be the breakthrough you need to help stand out in the crowd.
-Some people begin searching for a communications and public relations degree program in order to enhance their current career performance; through study and practical application, they might hone presentation skills or improve their writing effectiveness.
-Those just entering the field may acquire relevant knowledge to get them up-to-speed with their peers and begin their new career on equal footing, including becoming exposed to 'newer' elements of mass communication like digital media and social media.
+Some people pursue a communications and public relations degree program in order to enhance their current career performance.
+Through study and practical application this degree aims to hone presentation skills and improve writing effectiveness.
+Those just entering the field may acquire relevant knowledge to get them up-to-speed with their peers.
+It is important to begin a new career with practical knowledge, including exposure to 'newer' elements of mass communication like digital media and social media.

 After earning your degree, you could pursue a wide array of careers.
+The Bureau of Labor Statistic has projected a possible 4% growth in the communication field’s employment rate from 2014 to 2024.[ii]
 Some popular routes might be:

 - Public Relation Specialists